Differences Between Master of Arts in Teaching and Master of Education

 The Master of Arts in Teaching (sometimes called a Master’s in Teaching) is a degree program centered on practical skills and subject-specific information.
 A traditional MAT program takes two years to complete and may position students to earn initial state teaching certification.

-The Master of Education, in contrast, focuses less on subject-specific practical skills and more on preparing students to understand and critically evaluate the practice of education.
-Although MEd students learn useful approaches to classroom instruction, they also investigate the theory and practice of teaching more broadly.
+The Master of Education (sometimes called a Master’s in Education), in contrast to a Master of Arts in Teaching (MAT) degree, focuses less on subject-specific practical skills and more on preparing students to understand and critically evaluate the practice of education.
+Although MEd students learn useful approaches to classroom instruction, they can also investigate the theory and practice of teaching more broadly.